AdobeDocs/experience-manager-screens.en/help/user-guide/project-level-image-playback-duration.md

 ### Viewing the Result {#viewing-the-result}

-After you have updated the channel playback duration (in this example, all three images), notice that the images now play for 3 seconds rather than 8 seconds (default value).
+After you have updated the channel playback duration (in this example, all three images), notice that the images now play for 3 seconds rather than 8 seconds (the default value).

 ![channel_preview](assets/channel_preview.gif)